RatellowBeta

 2026 First-Time Home Buyer Rebates, Tax Credits & Incentives in Canada

-Discover every first-time home buyer rebate and tax credit available in Canada in 2026.
-This guide covers the Home Buyers' Tax Credit (HBTC), the Home Buyers' Plan (HBP) through your RRSP (Registered Retirement Savings Plan), the new First Home Savings Account (FHSA), GST/HST new housing rebates, and key provincial programs — plus how 2026 rule changes like higher insurable home price limits and expanded 30-year amortizations can save you thousands.
+Discover every first-time home buyer rebate and tax credit available in Canada in 2026 — including the new First-Time Home Buyers' GST/HST Rebate (Bill C-4, Royal Assent March 12, 2026), which gives eligible FTHBs up to $50,000 back on new builds up to $1M.
+This guide covers that program, the Home Buyers' Tax Credit (HBTC), the Home Buyers' Plan (HBP), the First Home Savings Account (FHSA), Ontario's stacked Enhanced HST Rebate (up to $80K provincial on top of the federal for combined ~$130K relief), and key provincial LTT programs — plus how 2026 rule changes like 30-year amortizations and the $1.5M insured cap fit together.

 Financing